 If a user who should have received a message hasn’t, there could be a few reasons why.
 This troubleshooting guide will help you get to the heart of the problem.

 First, understand how each message gets delivered

-- We send manual messages immediately (unless you’ve scheduled one).
+- We send one-off messages immediately (unless you’ve scheduled one).
 This means that we’ll look for all the users who match your filters, and we’ll send it as soon as we find them.

-- For auto-messages, we check once per hour to see who has become eligible to receive your messages.
+- For ongoing messages, we check once per hour to see who has become eligible to receive your messages.
 A ping from an active user will also trigger messages to be sent.

 - For smart campaigns, we check once every 2 hours to see who should enter, exit and receive messages.
 If a user logs in, that will also trigger messages to be sent.
 For more information about smart campaigns delivery, read our doc: Why aren’t some users receiving messages in my campaign?

 - For in-app messages, we only deliver when a user is online to receive them.
 We will only match and send in-app messages when users “ping”, i.e: when they are online and your app is sending us updates about them.
 The 'Last seen' value tells you when the user was last available on your site to receive a message.

 - Messages which have a push notification attached to them will send immediately.

 Next, answer these questions

 If you still haven't figured out why your message isn't sending, you'll need to answer the following questions: